Rel1cx/eslint-react/website/pages/roadmap.md

 ### Plugins (with ecological niche explanation)

-- `eslint-plugin-react-x` (DOM Irrelevant, Render Target Agnostic, Formatting Independent)
+- `eslint-plugin-react-x` (DOM Irrelevant, Render Target Agnostic, Formatting Independent).
 - `eslint-plugin-react-dom` (DOM Specific rules for React DOM).
 - `eslint-plugin-react-dom-a11y` (Accessibility rules for React DOM).
-- `eslint-plugin-react-web-api` (Web API rules for React).
-- `eslint-plugin-react-hooks` (The official one from React)
+- `eslint-plugin-react-hooks` (The official one from React).
-- `eslint-plugin-react-hooks-extra` (Extra rules for `eslint-plugin-react-hooks`)
+- `eslint-plugin-react-hooks-extra` (Extra rules for `eslint-plugin-react-hooks`).
-- `eslint-plugin-react-naming-convention` (Optional, only naming convention rules, can be replaced with other plugins depending on the project)
+- `eslint-plugin-react-naming-convention` (Optional, only naming convention rules, can be replaced with other plugins depending on the project).
 - ...
-(Free to combine with other plugins from the community)
+(Free to combine with other plugins from the community).

 ### Rules in `eslint-plugin-react-dom-a11y` (port [open-wc's a11y rules](https://open-wc.org/docs/linting/eslint-plugin-lit-a11y/overview/#supported-rules))